scottyzen/woonuxt/README.md

 ## How to customize & extend WooNuxt 🎨

-WooNuxt now uses the Nuxt layers feature to make it easy to customize any part of WooNuxt just like you would with a WordPress theme with it's child theme.
+WooNuxt now uses the Nuxt layers feature to make it easy to customize any part of WooNuxt just like you would with a WordPress theme with its child theme.

 Example: I have created a pages directory and added a `contact.vue` file in the pages directory.
 This will override the default contact page that comes with WooNuxt.
 You can do this with any page or component.
 So think of the `woonuxt_base` folder as the parent theme and the root folder as the child theme.